mdsajalcse/mdsajalcse/README.md

 </h1>

 ## ⚡ About Me
-I am a dynamic & Versatile IT professional with a comprehensive skill set that encompasses Oracle APEX development, JavaScript programming, WordPress customization, digital marketing strategies, and computer networking with hardware expertise.
+I am a dynamic & Versatile IT professional with a comprehensive skill set that encompasses Front-End Development(HTML, CSS, BOOTSTRAP) ,JavaScript, Oracle APEX development, WordPress customization, digital marketing strategies, and computer networking with hardware expertise.
 My comprehensive background allows me to deliver end-to-end solutions that address both technical and strategic needs.

 Skills-